Secured Loans Receivable

 Class and Credit Quality of Loans

-The three classes of secured loan receivables are defined by collateral type: (i) bullion items, (ii) numismatic and semi-numismatic coins and (iii) graded sports memorabilia.
-The Company required LTV ratio varies with the class of loans.
-Typically, the Company requires a LTV ratio of approximately 75% for bullion and graded sports memorabilia, and 65% for numismatic and semi-numismatic collateral.
-The reason for the lower LTV ratio for numismatic loans is that, on a percentage basis, more of the value of the numismatic coin relates to its premium value rather than its underlying commodity value.
+The two classes of secured loan receivables are defined by collateral type: 1) bullion items, and 2) numismatic and semi-numismatic coins.
+The loan-to-value ratio varies with the class of loans.
+Typically, the Company requires a loan-to-value ratio of approximately 75% for bullion and 65% for numismatic collateral.
+The reason for the lower loan-to-value ratio for numismatic loans is that, on a percentage basis, more of the value of the numismatic coin relates to its premium value rather than its underlying commodity value.

 The Company's secured loans by portfolio class, which align with internal management reporting, are as follows:

 Due to the nature of market fluctuations of precious metal commodity prices, the Company monitors the bullion collateral value of each loan on a daily basis, based on spot price of precious metals.
-Numismatic collateral values are updated by numismatic specialists when loan terms are renewed (typically in 180 days).
+Numismatic collateral values are updated by numismatic specialists when loan term is renewed (typically in 180 days).

 Generally, we initiate the margin call process when the outstanding loan balance is in excess of 85% of the current value of the underlying collateral.
-In the event that a borrower fails to meet a margin call to reestablish the required LTV ratio, the loan is considered in default.
-The collateral material (either bullion, numismatic or graded sports memorabilia) underlying such loans is then sold by the Company to satisfy all amounts due under the loan.
+In the event that a borrower fails to meet a margin call to reestablish the required loan-to-value ratio, the loan is considered in default.
+The collateral material (either bullion or numismatic) underlying such loans is then sold by the Company to satisfy all amounts due under the loan.

-Loans with LTV ratios of less than 75% are generally considered to be higher quality loans.
-Below is summary of aggregate outstanding secured loan balances bifurcated into (i) loans with a LTV ratio of less than 75% and (ii) loans with a LTV ratio of 75% or more:
+Loans with loan-to-value ratios of less than 75% are generally considered to be higher quality loans.
+Below is summary of aggregate outstanding secured loan balances bifurcated into 1) loans with a loan-to-value ratio of 75% or more and 2) loans with a loan-to-value ratio of less than 75%:

 Non-Performing Loans/Impaired Loans